WarEagle451/myl/README.md

 Currently documentation is very light.
 Most functions that need some explaining have a comment above them.

 # Configuration
-MYL has a configuration file (config.hpp) to help change the function of some of the library's code.
+MYL has a [configuration file](https://github.com/WarEagle451/myl/blob/main/include/myl/config.hpp) to change how some of the library's code is compiled or functions.